-While the price point for this pair of shoes is on the higher end of the spectrum, when you add up all of the forms of technology developed for the Sense Ultra 5 you are gaining a combination of systems that work together to make you faster, more agile on any trail, and cause you less fatigue.
+While the price point for this pair of shoes is on the higher end of the spectrum, when you add up all of the forms of technology developed for the Sense Ultra 5 you are gaining a combination of systems that work together to make you faster, agiler on any trail, and cause you less fatigue.
 All of these additions to the trail runner compensate for a positive experience--with more races won and less wear and tear on your body.
 The professional trail runner and the novice alike will benefit from this purchase.

 The outsole of this show is made with a high level of traction performance in mind.
 It is no question whether the developers and the athletes involved in designing this shoe were thinking of universal traction abilities.
 When thinking of trail running, the grip of the lugs on soft, loose, wet, and muddy surfaces is dynamic.
 The Contragrip technology of Salomon S-Lab products is a patented system for excellent traction.
 The Sense Ultra 5 is designed with the offset lug to give the shoe maximum grip.

-In order for a trail running shoe to be a high performer there needs to be a certain amount of flexibility for the runner to be at one with the terrain of the course.
+In order for a trail running shoe to be a high performer, there needs to be a certain amount of flexibility for the runner to be at one with the terrain of the course.
 When on hard pavement the Salomon S-Lab Sense Ultra 5 is stiff, but when on the softer terrain it was designed for the shoe becomes slightly more flexible.
-The Sensifit technology of the uppers provides this flexibility, but in it’s design it provides more support for the midfoot.
+The Sensifit technology of the uppers provides this flexibility, but in its design, it provides more support for the midfoot.
 The control of this technology keeps the shoe as a neutral

 trail running shoe.

 Stability in this shoe comes from no less than three of the technologies at play in the Salomon S-Lab.
 First, the OS Tendon, constructed in the outsole section, gives the shoe a soft rebound and better rolling.
 It acts as if it were a real tendon for the shoe.
 Looking toward the midsole of the shoe, the Dual Density EVA is the second technology that provides stability by forming to the shape of the footbed.
-The uppers forms to the shape of the midfoot and cradles the entire top of the foot to keep the foot in place in the shoe and offering the final component of stability.
+The uppers form to the shape of the midfoot and cradle the entire top of the foot to keep the foot in place in the shoe and offering the final component of stability.

 The drop of this shoe, the incline from toe-to-heel, is 4mm.
 The Salomon S-Lab Sense Ultra 5 has an equal drop with a wide variety of trail shoes out there.
-There is a balance in the 4mm drop running shoe that offers cushioning while maintaining sensory feedback.
+There is a balance in the 4mm drop running shoe that offers to cushion while maintaining sensory feedback.
 If comparing the Sense Ultra 5 with other Salomon shoes it has quite a lower drop than that of the Speedcross 3